-D) Number of shares entitled with share warrants
+D) Number of shares entitled with Share Warrants

-The number of shares entitled with each share warrant (Applicable Share Number) shall, as a general rule, be one.
+The number of shares entitled with each share warrant (hereafter referred to as Applicable Share Number) shall, as a general rule, be one.

-E) Financial value to be invested upon exercise of the share warrants
+E) Financial value to be invested upon exercise of the Share Warrants

-The object of investment upon exercise of the share warrants shall be monetary, and the amount of such investment per each share shall be between one yen and half of the market value per share as specified in a Resolution for Gratis Issue of Share Warrants.
+The object of investment upon exercise of the Share Warrants shall be monetary, and the amount of such investment per each share shall be between one yen and half of the market value per share as specified in a Resolution for Gratis Issue of Share Warrants.
 Market value in this case shall mean the amount corresponding to the average of the closing prices (including indicative prices) of the Company's ordinary shares in ordinary trading on the Tokyo Stock Exchange during the ninety-day period (excluding days where no transactions were established) prior to the Resolution for Gratis Issue of Share Warrants, with any fraction of one yen rounded upward.

-F) Term of exercise of the share warrants
+F) Term of exercise of the Share Warrants

-The initial date of the term of exercise of the share warrants shall be as specified in a Resolution for Gratis Issue of Share Warrants (Initial Date of Term of Exercise), and the term of exercise shall be between one month and three months in length, as specified in a Resolution for Gratis Issue of Share Warrants.
-However, if the Company acquires the share warrants based on the provisions of item I), below, the term of exercise of share warrants to which such an acquisition applies shall end one day prior to the date of said acquisition.
-Further, if the final date of the term of exercise falls on a date which is a nonbusiness day for the office handling the receipt of monetary payments upon such exercise of share warrants, the term shall end on the preceding business day of that office.
+The initial date of the term of exercise of the Share Warrants shall be as specified in a Resolution for Gratis Issue of Share Warrants (hereafter referred to as Initial Date of Term of Exercise), and the term of exercise shall be between one month and three months in length, as specified in a Resolution for Gratis Issue of Share Warrants.
+However, if the Company acquires the Share Warrants based on the provisions of item I), below, the term of exercise of Share Warrants to which such an acquisition applies shall end one day prior to the date of said acquisition.
+Further, if the final date of the term of exercise falls on a date which is a nonbusiness day for the office handling the receipt of monetary payments upon such exercise of Share Warrants, the term shall end on the preceding business day of that office.

-G) Conditions of exercise of the share warrants
+G) Conditions of exercise of the Share Warrants